liquid-labs/playground-monitor/README.md

 # playground-monitor
 [![coverage: 97%](./.readme-assets/coverage.svg)](https://github.com/liquid-labs/playground-monitor/pulls?q=is%3Apr+is%3Aclosed) [![Unit tests](https://github.com/liquid-labs/playground-monitor/actions/workflows/unit-tests-node.yaml/badge.svg)](https://github.com/liquid-labs/playground-monitor/actions/workflows/unit-tests-node.yaml)

 A file-watching utility to track changes to a developers "playground".
 Specifically, creates a manifest of projects and watches for the introduction, removal, or changes in project directories and `package.json` files and updates the project manifest accordingly.
+Built on top of [chokidar](https://github.com/paulmillr/chokidar).

 ## Installation